raspiblitz/raspiblitz/README.md

 After install, you will see a new `SPECTER` option in the SSH main menu - it will give you all the information you need to start using it.

-##### Mempool Explorer
+##### Mempool Space

 ![MEMPOOL](pictures/mempool.png)

-Mempool is the fully featured visualizer, explorer, and API service running on mempool.space
+Mempool Space is the fully featured visualizer, explorer, and API service running on mempool.space

 [Details on Service](https://github.com/mempool/mempool)